-1 The methodology developed using advanced oxidation processes and membrane techniques will be useful in designing a 'Clean and Green Technology' for reuse of complex industrial wastewaters.
+1. The methodology developed using advanced oxidation processes and membrane techniques will be useful in designing a 'Clean and Green Technology' for reuse of complex industrial wastewaters.

-2 The technique can be applied for wide range of effluents, contaminated with recalcitrant molecules.
+2. This newly developed method can be applied for wide range of effluents, which are contaminated with recalcitrant molecules.

-3 The method showcases an excellent pretreatment alternative before biological treatment process.

-4 Dissemination of technology to the industry for full-scale implementation of these results.

-5 Publication of results in peer reviewed journals.

-6 Helps bridge gaps between the research institutes and academic interests working with wastewater abatement technologies.
+The method can serve as an excellent pretreatment alternative before biological treatment process.
+The methodology can be disseminated to the industry for full-scale implementation of these results.
+Finally, this study will result in a couple of peer reviewed journal publication along with a review article.
+Further this output will help bridge gaps between the research institutes and academic interests working with wastewater abatement technologies.

-Target Beneficiaries

-Industries generating non-biodegradable wastewaters.
+Deliverables

+1. Methodology of the treatment technique

+2. Designing of pilot reactors for treating the above effluent